ilguyi/neuralnet.cpp/README.md

 DATA: MNIST (partial data)

-# version 0.1 (2015.
-07. 12)
+# What program can do (version 0.1) (2015.
+07. 12.)
+- Multi hidden layer
+- Validation data (extracting randomly from train data)
+- Two cost function (cross entropy or quadratic error)
+- Apply regularization (weight decay)
+- Two sigmoid function type (binary or bipolar)

+# Requirement
-I use the random number generator mt19937 from Boost library for weights and bias initailization and stochastic gradient descent.
+I use the random number generator mt19937 from Boost library for weights and bias initialization and stochastic gradient descent.
 I implement my program using Armadillo linear algebra library in C++ for various calculation based on matrix and vector.